wp-plugins/link-log/readme.txt

 = Do you like the link-log Plugin? =

 Thanks, I appreciate that.
-You don’t need to make a donation.
+You don't need to make a donation.
 No money, no beer, no coffee.
-Please, just [tell the world that you like what I’m doing](http://smartware.cc/make-a-donation/)!
-And that’s all.
+Please, just [tell the world that you like what I'm doing](http://smartware.cc/make-a-donation/)!
+And that's all.

 == Installation ==